Violin maker in Cremona

-He takes pride in understanding all the technical processes which go into creating a great violin.
+He takes pride in understanding all the technical processes which go into creating a great instrument.

-He knows the whereabouts of most of his instruments and get to see them from time to time as the musicians who commission them often become friends.
+He knows the whereabouts of most of them and get to see them from time to time as the musicians who commission them often become friends.

 He works alone from scratch on each instrument and he has a keen interest in the physics of the instruments and the importance this has on the acoustics.